The East River: A More Resilient Watershed

 As the climate continues to warm, more communities are putting greater emphasis on becoming resilient in the face of these changes and the challenges they bring.
 Already, farmers across Wisconsin have begun to adopt and spread the word about conservation practices that make them essential partners in this effort.
 Low- and no-till farming, the use of cover crops, and other techniques have proven to be both beneficial to farmers’ bottom lines and to the environmental health of their communities.

 Nature has an important role to play, too.
-Wetlands provide a wide range of ecosystem benefits, including flood mitigation, water quality and habitat protection.
+Wetlands are one kind of nature-based solution, providing a wide range of ecosystem benefits, including flood mitigation, water quality and habitat protection.
 That’s where municipalities come into play.
 By creating clear, consistent standards for permitting and development, communities can work together to protect places that, in turn, protect all of us.

-“We’ve added new development in areas that have always seen flooding,” Neumann adds.
+“We’ve added new development in areas that have always seen flooding,” Wandsnider adds.
 “We’ve been draining wetlands and adding more impervious surfaces to floodplains, like streets and parking lots, which increases the risk of flooding downstream.
+Rainwater isn’t able to soak into a road so, instead, it rushes off into the river.
 That’s why we see high water more often and in ways that increase the costs to people and municipalities.”

 By convening several public workshops and town hall meetings, Wandsnider and project partners plan to help the public better understand what the project is all about and to gather feedback that will inform the planning process.
 The hope is to inspire the spirit of stewardship in everyone, bringing people together, across boundaries, to make their communities more resilient to a changing climate.